Tag Archives: Passwordless Authentication

 Editorial type: Strategic Chronicle

-About the author: Written by Jacques Gascuel, inventor and founder of Freemindtronic®.
+About the author: Jacques Gascuel, inventor and founder of Freemindtronic®.

 As a specialist in sovereign security technologies, he designs and patents hardware systems for data protection, cryptographic sovereignty, and secure communications.
-Moreover, his expertise includes compliance with ANSSI, NIS2, GDPR, and SecNumCloud frameworks, as well as defense against hybrid threats via sovereign-by-design architectures.
+His expertise also includes compliance with ANSSI, NIS2, GDPR, and SecNumCloud frameworks, as well as defense against hybrid threats via sovereign-by-design architectures.

 Anatomy of DOM extension clickjacking: a malicious page, hidden iframe, and autofill hijack exfiltrating credentials, passkeys, and crypto-wallet keys.